zxc479773533/DNS-Parser/README.md

 Actually, this DNS parser can get IP in the DNS packet, right?

-Then you can use the function in a ARPSpoof, and do some snake operate, ..., something else, ha?
+Then you can use the function in ARPSpoof, and do some snake operate, ..., something else, ha?

 Who cares?